 - Can you do this task while sitting rather than standing?
-For example, sit at the table when chopping vegetables for dinner - Carry and lift items using two hands instead of one wherever possible - Delegate tasks to others or ask for their assistance when necessary - Use equipment (for example, a trolley) to carry items instead of lifting or carrying them - Use equipment to make the job easier.
-For example, use a jar opener to get lids off jars and use long handled garden shears to prune trees and bushes - Replace items in the home that are difficult to use with items that have been designed with your needs in mind, e.g. swap standard taps for lever taps, or replace a barrel shaped vacuum for an upright vacuum to minimise bending.
+For example, sit at the table when chopping vegetables for dinner - Carry and lift items using two hands instead of one wherever possible - Give tasks to others or ask for their help when necessary - Use equipment (for example, a trolley) to carry items instead of lifting or carrying them - Use equipment to make the job easier.
+For example, use a jar opener to get lids off jars and use long handled garden shears to prune trees and bushes - Replace items in the home that are hard to use with items that have been designed with your needs in mind, e.g. swap standard taps for lever taps, or replace a barrel shaped vacuum for an upright vacuum to minimise bending.

-Avoid staying in one position for too long

-Staying in the same position for long periods can lead to tired muscles and stiff joints.
+Avoid staying in one position for too long as this can lead to tired muscles and stiff joints.
 It is generally recommended to change positions or stretch every 20 minutes.
-For example:

-- Release your grip every 10 to 15 minutes while writing or doing activities involving gripping with your hands or fingers - Get up out of your chair during television commercial breaks - Get out of the car and stretch every hour during long car trips
+Release your grip every 10 to 15 minutes while writing or doing

+- activities involving gripping with your hands or fingers - Get up out of your chair during television commercial breaks - Get out of the car and stretch every hour during long car trips - Take a break from the computer every 15 to 20 minutes.